The hot new Dem plan to score policy wins: Change the rules of the game

 Groups like Pack the Courts have been injecting it into the primary season bloodstream, hoping to replicate the success of "Abolish ICE," a concept activists moved from the fringes to the mainstream of the Democratic Party in 2018.

-Kate Kendell, the campaign manager for Pack the Courts, told NBC News in a phone interview last week that Buttigieg’s initial answers came in response to questions from individuals associated with Pack the Courts.
+Kate Kendell, the campaign manager for Pack the Courts, said in a phone interview last week that Buttigieg’s initial answers came in response to questions from individuals associated with Pack the Courts.
 Same with former Attorney General Eric Holder, who recently ruled out a presidential run and said at an event that Democrats should consider adding two more judges to the Supreme Court.

 “Candidates should expect to be asked this question,” Kendell said, adding that ignoring the conversation would be at the “diminishment of their own credibility.”